rackerlabs/azureBackstageCustomActions/Readme.md

 * `success`: Indicates whether the action was successful (true or false).
 * `secretUri`: The uri of the newly created Secret

+## Github Backstage Custom Actions

+A number of actions to interact with Github repos using a PAT .

+createGitHubEnvironment
+`id: 'github:create-environment'`

+createGithubRepoSecret
+id`github:add-secrets`

+## Create GitHub Environment

+This function utilizes the `github:create-environment` custom action.
+It is responsible for creating or updating a GitHub environment within a specified repository, assigning reviewers, and optionally adding encrypted secrets to the environment.
+Below is a breakdown of its components:

+#### Input Parameters

+- `token`: Personal access token for authenticating with the GitHub API.
+- `repository`: Name of the repository where the environment will be created or updated.
+- `environmentName`: Name of the environment to create or update.
+- `owner`: Owner of the repository (user or organization).
+- `reviewerUsernames`: (Optional) Array of GitHub usernames to be assigned as reviewers for the environment.
+- `reviewerTeamname`: (Optional) Name of the GitHub team to be assigned as reviewers for the environment.
+- `secrets`: (Optional) Object containing key-value pairs of secrets to be added to the environment.

+#### Output

+- `success`: Indicates whether the action was successful (true or false).

+#### Libraries

+This code uses several libraries and SDKs provided by GitHub and additional utilities for encryption.
+Here's a breakdown of the libraries used:

+* #### Octokit:

+    - *Octokit* : This is part of the Octokit library provided by GitHub.
+It is used for making requests to the GitHub API and interacting with GitHub resources such as repositories, environments, teams, and users.

+* #### Sodium:

+    - *libsodium-wrappers* : This library is used for encrypting secrets before they are stored in the GitHub environment.
+It ensures that secrets are securely handled and stored.

+#### Functionality

+The `createGitHubEnvironmentAction` function is responsible for defining the action.
+It first calls the `createGitHubEnvironment` function to create or update the GitHub environment.
+If reviewer usernames or a team name are provided, it fetches their IDs and assigns them as reviewers.
+If secrets are provided, it encrypts them and adds them to the environment.
+Finally, it outputs the results and handles errors if any occur.

+#### Logic

+The `createGitHubEnvironment` function is responsible for the main logic of creating or updating the GitHub environment.
+It retrieves the repository details using the provided token and repository name.
+It fetches user IDs for the specified reviewer usernames and the team ID for the specified reviewer team name.
+It combines the reviewers and assigns them to the environment.
+It creates or updates the environment using the GitHub API.
+If secrets are provided, it encrypts each secret using the public key of the environment and stores the encrypted secrets.
+It logs the success or error messages and sets the appropriate output.

+## Add Secrets to GitHub Repository

+This function utilizes the `github:add-secrets` custom action.
+It is responsible for adding encrypted secrets to a specified GitHub repository.
+Below is a breakdown of its components:

+#### Input Parameters

+- `token`: Personal access token for authenticating with the GitHub API.
+- `repository`: Name of the repository where the secrets will be added.
+- `owner`: Owner of the repository (user or organization).
+- `secrets`: Object containing key-value pairs of secrets to be added to the repository.

+#### Output

+- `success`: Indicates whether the action was successful (true or false).

+#### Libraries

+This code uses several libraries and SDKs provided by GitHub and additional utilities for encryption.
+Here's a breakdown of the libraries used:

+* #### Octokit:

+    - *Octokit* : This is part of the Octokit library provided by GitHub.
+It is used for making requests to the GitHub API and interacting with GitHub resources such as repositories and secrets.

+* #### Sodium:

+    - *libsodium-wrappers* : This library is used for encrypting secrets before they are stored in the GitHub repository.
+It ensures that secrets are securely handled and stored.

+#### Functionality

+The `addSecretsToGitHubRepositoryAction` function is responsible for defining the action.
+It first calls the `addSecretsToGitHubRepository` function to add the encrypted secrets to the specified GitHub repository.
+If secrets are provided, it encrypts them using the repository's public key and stores the encrypted secrets in the repository.
+Finally, it outputs the results and handles errors if any occur.

+#### Secret Addition Logic

+The `addSecretsToGitHubRepository` function is responsible for the main logic of adding encrypted secrets to the GitHub repository.
+It retrieves the repository's public key using the provided token, repository name, and owner.
+It encrypts each secret using the public key of the repository and stores the encrypted secrets in the repository using the GitHub API.
+It logs the success or error messages and sets the appropriate output.